 Our HICD Projects

-In another recent example of our HICD work, IBI has been working in partnership with USAID/Liberia for the past six years to improve public sector governance and performance.
-Currently, under the five-year, $50 million USAID Governance and Economic Management Support project (USAID-GEMS), IBI is applying USAID's HICD model to public sector capacity building.
+IBI worked in partnership with USAID/Liberia for the past six years to improve public sector governance and performance.
+Under the five-year, $50 million USAID Governance and Economic Management Support project (USAID-GEMS), IBI applied USAID's HICD model to public sector capacity building.
 Previously, IBI incorporated elements of HICD into its implementation of the Governance and Economic Management Assistance Program (GEMAP) in Liberia between 2006-2010.
 This highly successful, multi-donor program, the majority of which was funded by USAID and implemented by IBI, stabilized public financial management and economic governance in the aftermath of prolonged civil conflict, and is emerging as a model for building economic governance in post-conflict environments.

 Kosovo Transformational Leadership Impact and Performance Evaluation (TLIPE)

-The Transformational Leadership Project is a comprehensive six-year initiative that consists of five separate but interrelated components implemented under three awards.
-The Transformational Leadership Impact and Performance Evaluation Project (TLIPE) is a project implemented by IBI to evaluate the leadership of Kosovar students who have received a scholarship to study in the US, and study the impact of interventions with the University of Pristina.
+The Transformational Leadership Project was a comprehensive six-year initiative that consisted of five separate but interrelated components implemented under three awards.
+The Transformational Leadership Impact and Performance Evaluation Project (TLIPE) was a project implemented by IBI to evaluate the leadership of Kosovar students who have received a scholarship to study in the US, and study the impact of interventions with the University of Pristina.

 Nepal Organizational Management Assessment